 From the 1950s New Zealand’s foreign policy in South-East Asia was based in part on fears of a military threat from that part of the world.
 Minister of Defence Dean Eyre told Parliament in 1964, ‘It is a very sobering exercise to take up a globe of the world and to look at South East Asia, perhaps from the Chinese Communist point of view, and to see that the Malay Peninsula points like a finger in our direction with Indonesia and Australia as convenient stepping stones along the way.’1

-In 1955 New Zealand and the UK agreed that in the event of war New Zealand’s deployment should be in South-East Asia rather than the Middle East.
+In 1955 New Zealand and the UK agreed that in the event of war New Zealand’s deployment should be in South-East Asia rather than (as previously) the Middle East.
 New Zealand contributed forces to a Commonwealth Strategic Reserve based in Malaya and Singapore, at that time both British territories.
 Accordingly, a New Zealand commissioner was appointed to Singapore.
-The commissioner managed relations with the two governments, consulted the British command on security and defence matters and represented New Zealand on the SEATO council.
+The commissioner managed relations with the two governments, consulted the British command on security and defence matters, and represented New Zealand on the SEATO council.
 In 1956 an embassy was opened in Thailand to strengthen participation in SEATO.
 In 1958, after Malaya’s independence, a high commission was established in Kuala Lumpur.
 The post in Singapore also became a high commission when that country became independent in 1965.

 By 1967 New Zealand also had posts in India, Indonesia, Hong Kong and South Vietnam, performing a range of political, security, economic, aid and consular functions.